Frequently Asked Questions

 - A variety of additional media-oriented features designed to enhance the study and review process

-How do the courses delivered on a Course Portal compare to LOMA’s integrated courses?
+How do the courses delivered on a Course Portal compare to LOMA’s highly interactive online courses?

 Are there Practice Questions or a Sample Exam on the Course Portal?